Add or Edit a Google Drive for Work Source

 Ensure to have a Google account with administrator credentials.
 These credentials allow your Coveo organization to read your Google account using OAuth 2.0, a protocol that authorizes access without giving your password.

-Once you’ve authorized your Coveo organization to access your users' Google Drive, follow the instructions below to add or edit your Google Drive for Work source.
+Follow the instructions below to add a Google Drive for Work source.

 Leading practice